smartinez03/BRIDGEUP_ClimateCoders/guides/GitHub_guide.md

 - [ ] 12.
 Next, you&#39;ll upload this change to your online repository.
 Type **git push origin master**.
 This tells git to send the changes you made on the **master** branch of your repository to the forked repository on GitHub.

-COngratulations!
+Congratulations!
 You just successfully pulled a file from an online repository, and pushed your changes back all using Terminal!
+GitHub master in the making.